 This is the time when the Sun Goddesses begin rising again upon the earth and return to the consciousness of woman again, as we become dreamers and cave dwellers once again and live a reality of our dreaming.
 When we become a dreamer, we enter Breksta’s magical and mystery.
 Saule and Breksta can never really be separated as goddesses (woman), just like Marzanna and Lada or the Spring Goddess can never be separated cannot not be separated from the other seasons.

 They are one, they operate together as the entire year, the Spring and Summer are called Fire Moons and the Autumn and Winter is called the Night Moons.
 These are the yin and yang or inner and outer aspects of our self as women.

 As a dreamer and ancestral wind whispering which I offer as my gift, I have honored the goddess for all women who do not remember, who are not allowed to know and who are not putting them into rituals and circles.
 The day and night of Saule and Breksta or Vakarine of Lithuania, Saule is named for Balta Saulite (“Darling White Sun”) and she is worshiped in songs and ritual that celebrated her nurturing of earth’s life, for she is our Great Mother, called various names like Saulite Mat the “Little Sun-Mother” and Saulite Sudrabota “Little Silver Sun”.

 When humanity began to enter the agricultural ages, Saule took more importance than Brėkšta and she began to wane even more with the rising of the Sun Cults (pagans and christian religious men) who took over Brėkšta’s Thunder, Storms and Lightning and Saule’s Sun.

-Sources – Photos of the blue starry night by Mindaugas Riauka, and Goddess Stone Idol with Child, Lithuania, Night Goddess Illustration by Czech artist Artuš Scheiner for Romance About The Faithful Friendship Of Amis And Amil Some sources from Wiki and musings around the www.
+Sources – Photos of the blue starry night by Mindaugas Riauka, Goddess Stone Idol with Child, Night by Oleg E., Lithuania, Night Goddess Illustration by Czech artist Artuš Scheiner for Romance About The Faithful Friendship Of Amis And Amil Some sources from Wiki.